harrishsrinivasan/Mental-Health-Therapist-BOT/README.md

 # 👨‍⚕️ Therapist BOT - Mental Health Therapist Chatbot

-This project runs a web-based chatbot that provides empathetic mental health support.
+This project runs a streamlit web-based chatbot that provides empathetic mental health support.
+It uses llama3.1:8b as its local LLM model using Ollama and when online it uses gemini2.5 flash using google api.
 It uses **two separate containers**:

 1. **Ollama** – Offline AI model backend